abanoubmamdou7/Done-Documentations/profiles.md

 ### 15. Get Posts by Profile ID
 **GET** `/api/posts/profile/:profileId`

-**Description:** Get all posts created by a specific profile (for profile page "All Posts" section)
+**Description:** Get all posts created by a specific user or seller profile.
+This endpoint respects post visibility settings and shows only posts that the current user has permission to view.

 **URL Parameters:**
 ```
-profileId: string (required) - UUID of the profile
+profileId: string (required) - UUID of the profile (USER or SELLER)
 ```

 **Query Parameters:**